WyriHaximus/blog.wyrihaximus.net/source/_posts/2021-12-14-async-and-await-at-the-edge-with-reactphp.markdown

 > (Posted by [`Bart Vanhoutte`](https://github.com/bartvanhoutte) on [`react/async#16`](https://github.com/reactphp/async/issues/16#issuecomment-989829770).)

-These synthetic examples, but they demonstrate the problem well.
+These are synthetic examples, but they demonstrate the problem well.

 # Conclusion